Laparoscopy is a small operation to look inside your tummy (abdomen). Doctors use it to find out if ovarian cancer has spread.

 - on one or both sides of your abdomen

-- surfaces of organs
+- surface layer of organs in your abdomen

 After the laparoscopy